jflamy/owlcms4/docs/index.md

   - [**Multiple languages**](Preparation#display-language).
 Currently English, French, Danish, Russian, Swedish, German, Portuguese and Spanish.

+  - **[Full Instructions for Streaming a Virtual Competition](ZoomOBS)** Instructions for setting up [Open Broadcaster Software](https://obsproject.com/) (OBS Studio) together with Zoom to stream a competition to any of the mainstream Streaming services.

   - Etc.  Refer to the side menu for the full list of topics.

 ## Reporting Issues and Suggesting Enhancements